ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 their own custom VM for advanced use cases.
 VMs are supported in multiple languages including Go and Rust, giving developers unparalleled amounts of flexibility in their implementation.

-Avalanche employs a novel proof-of-stake consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
-Avalanche is incredibly energy-efficient and sustainable and can run on easily accessible consumer-grade hardware, consuming the same amount of energy as 46 US households.
+Avalanche employs a novel consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
+Avalanche uses proof-of-stake and is incredibly energy-efficient and sustainable compared to proof-of-work blockchains.
+Avalanche can run on easily accessible consumer-grade hardware, and consumes the same amount of energy as 46 US households.
 The entire Avalanche network consumes only 0.0005% of the amount of energy consumed by Bitcoin.

 ## Building on Avalanche